isgphys/BaNG/docs/Advanced.markdown

 Multiple servers
 ----------------

 BaNG can be run on multiple backup servers for load distribution or to support backing up OS X clients with a dedicated server.
 One master server can poll information from the others and display the backup status of all servers in a single BaNG web front-end.
 For this to work, the master must be able to connect to the other nodes via ssh.
-This may require adapting the `remote_command` subroutine in the `Hosts.pm` module.
+This may require adapting the `remote_command` subroutine in the `RemoteCommand.pm` module.

 Note that every backup server has its own config files and cron scheduling.
 This independence prevents the BaNG master to become a single point of failure.